skeeto/elfeed/README.md

       elfeed-search-face-alist)
 ~~~

-All faces from all tags will be applied to the entry title, though the
+All faces from all tags will be applied to the entry title.
+The faces
-order that faces from different tags is applied is not (currently)
-guaranteed.
+will be ordered as they appear in `elfeed-search-face-alist`.

 ## Web Interface